Update: Major changes to Gambier Island governance structure announced on July 5th.

 The Islands Trust’s mandate is “to preserve and protect the Trust area and its unique amenities and environment for the benefit of the residents of the Trust area.”
+To date, the process for consultation with residents has been limited and unclear, raising important questions about the effectiveness of the review process.

 Planning Today for the Next 25 Years.
 What’s At Stake?